 Crisis teams in Louth and Boston were recognised for their support to other colleagues and teams ensuring that patients are at the centre of all care given.

-They demonstrated these values during the CQC inspections, explaining how they want to achieve the best standards of care to patients and others around them, and they still continue to demonstrate this approach every day.
+They demonstrated these values during the CQC inspections.
+They explained how they want to achieve the best standards of care to patients and others around them.
+They still continue to demonstrate this approach every day.

 Claire is the first individual from corporate services who was awarded LPFT Hero title since we started the awards in 2015.
-She has been nominated by her manager John Clarke who recognised her significant contribution to the successful delivery of the PICU Project.
+She has been nominated by her manager John Clarke.
+He recognised her significant contribution to the successful delivery of the PICU Project.

-Claire's unwavering commitment to patient care is evident to those who work alongside her and her can do attitude has been the major driving force behind the PICU's success.
+Claire's unwavering commitment to patient care is evident to those who work alongside her.
+Her can do attitude has been the major driving force behind the PICU's success.

 By choosing Claire to be one of LPFT Heroes, the Executive Team also recognised Claire’s commitment to providing excellent support for all LPFT services as part of her daily duties.

 Jacqui, Team Coordinator of Boston CRHT, received a nomination from the Trust's Associate Director of Nursing and Quality Zoë Rowe, for the way she leads her team.